Only 70 Dresses Created

 - Girls pink princess dress that features 2 full circle twirly® skirts.

-- Turquoise, orange, pink and light blue designs with orange swirls running down the center.
+- Beautiful yellow paisley with pink, orange, and turquoise with sparkly blue running down the center.

-- Petal short sleeves that are gathered on the shoulders.
+- Petal short sleeves in pink and sparkly yellow that are gathered on the shoulders.

 - Merrow edge hems.